-Bit mask If (cpu & (1 << i)) is set (where i is an integer ranging from zero to 15 and representing a an integer value providing the unique frequency-based scheduler process identifier for the process to be removed from the specified scheduler.
-This value is obtained when you make a call to schedpgmadd (see page 7-47 for an explanation of this subroutine).
-This value must be - 1 if you choose to identify the program to be removed only by specifying name and cpu.

-CPU) and it is the only bit set, the first process named by name that is running on CPU i is specified an integer value indicating the manner in which the specified process is be removed from the specified scheduler.
+- an integer value providing the unique frequency-based scheduler process identifier for the process to be removed from the specified scheduler.
+This value is obtained when you make a call to schedpgmadd (see page 7-53 for an explanation of this subroutine).
+This value must be - 1 if you choose to identify the program to be removed only by specifying name and cpu. - an integer value indicating the manner in which the specified process is be removed from the specified scheduler.
 A positive value indicates that the process is to be removed from the scheduler but allowed to continue executing.
 A negative value indicates that the process is to be removed from the scheduler and terminated.

-If (cpu & (1<<i)) is set and it is not the only bit set, the first process named by name that is currently running on any of the selected CPUs is specified an integer value indicating whether or not an error has occurred.
+an integer value indicating whether or not an error has occurred.
 A value of zero indicates that no error has occurred.
 A nonzero value indicates that an error of a specific type has occurred.
 Refer to the pgmremove(3f) man page for a listing of the nonzero values that may be returned and the types of errors that they represent.